automation-tasks-rs/cargo-auto/automation_tasks_rs/README.md

 To publish to crates.io we need the secret access token.
 The prepared tasks will store it in ~/.ssh protected by your private key.

+## Error handling thiserror and anyhow

+Rule number one is never to use `.unwrap()` in your real Rust code.
+It is a sign, you are not Error handling properly.
+Maybe `unwrap()` can be fine for some fast learning examples, but for any real-life Rust code, you must use some `Error handling`.
+There are many different ways to do that in Rust.
+I choose the pair of libraries `thiserror` and `anyhow`.
+The first is made for libraries, the second is made for bin-executables.
+The library needs an Enum with all the possible errors that this library can return.
+With `#[derive(Error)]` this enum gets everything needed to be a true Rust error struct.
+Every error can have a formatting string and a struct of data.
+The bin-executable does not want to be involved in every possible error separately.
+It needs an umbrella for all possible errors with `anyhow::Result`.
+Inside the code, mostly propagate the errors with the `?` Operator after the `Result` value instead of unwrap() or the match expression.
+In the tests we don't want to work with Error handling.
+There, instead of `.unwrap()`, use the similar function `.expect(&str)` that has an additional description string.
+I use expect() when I am 100% sure the panic cannot happen because I checked some conditions before it.

 ## Open-source and free as a beer

 My open-source projects are free as a beer (MIT license).